achieven/scraper/README.md

 ```

 #### docker compose apps locally
-run the app as docker container
+run the app you want as docker container, for example:
 ````
   docker-compose up scraper -d
 ````

 #### debug locally:
-enter the relevant directory
+enter the relevant directory for the app you want to debug
 install dependencies
 compile
 run the app